Kim Hunter: Personal life

 Hunter was married twice, first to William Baldwin, a Marine Corps pilot, in 1944.
 The couple had a daughter before divorcing two years later.
-She wed Robert Emmett in 1951.
+She wed fellow actor Robert Emmett in 1951.
 They had a son in 1954.
 Hunter and Emmett would occasionally perform together in stage plays; he died in 2000.

 Hunter was a lifelong progressive Democrat.

-Death

 Hunter died in New York City on September 11, 2002, of a heart attack at the age of 79.
 Her ashes were given to her daughter—an attorney, civic leader, and former judge in Connecticut.

 Legacy

 Hunter received two stars on the Hollywood Walk of Fame, one for motion pictures at 1615 Vine Street and a second for television at 1715 Vine Street.